stormasm/spanish/youtube/artist/natalia/lyrics.md

 Heart, you do know how to love me the way I like it
 Corazón, tú sí sabes quererme como a mí me gusta

-Please don't let me, I'm brave to reciprocate
+Please don't leave me, because I'm brave to (love you) reciprocate
 Por favor, no me dejes que soy valiente en corresponderte

 I'm going to love you, brunette, without fear
 Te voy a querer, morena, sin miedo